Insider Buying: L Sampson Acqu - GuruFocus.com

 Insider Buying Analysis

-Over the past year, L Sampson has purchased a total of 2000 shares of ModivCare Inc and has not sold any shares.
-This recent insider buying activity could be an indication of Sampson's confidence in the company's future growth prospects and financial performance.

-In the past year, there have been a total of 5 insider buys for ModivCare Inc, with no insider sells.
-This trend suggests that insiders are bullish on the company's stock and believe it may be undervalued.
+Over the past year, L Sampson has purchased a total of 2000 shares and has not sold any shares.
+This indicates a strong belief in the company's future prospects and a commitment to its growth.
+The insider transaction history for ModivCare Inc shows a total of 5 insider buys over the past year, with no insider sells during the same period.
+This trend suggests that insiders are confident in the company's performance and see potential for stock price appreciation.

 Stock Price and Valuation

-On the day of L Sampson's recent purchase, shares of ModivCare Inc were trading at $52.7 apiece, giving the stock a market capitalization of $722.638 million.

-With a current price of $52.7 and a GuruFocus Value of $149.37, ModivCare Inc has a price-to-GF-Value ratio of 0.35.
-This indicates that the stock may be a possible value trap, and investors should think twice before making a decision based on its GF Value.
+On the day of L Sampson's recent purchase, shares of ModivCare Inc were trading at $52.7 apiece, giving the stock a market cap of $706.772 million.
+With a GuruFocus Value of $149.37, the stock has a price-to-GF-Value ratio of 0.35, indicating that it is a possible value trap and investors should think twice before investing.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.